 This course is Part II of the three part series of the MTAELL Engine Cadet sea project.
 This course subjects the students seeking engineering certification for limited horsepower vessels operating on "Inland and Near Coastal Waters" to an intense practical professional learning experience aboard a working tug or tow boat.
 The intent is that the student will encounter and address situations where his or her technical knowledge is relevant and applicable, but at the same time encountering situations where that will be placed in a recognizable applied context.
 An extensive Sea Project is required to satisfy applicable USCG STCW requirements for AELL (Assistant Engineer Limited License).
 In compliance with international STCW requirements, there will be no D or D+ grade in this course.
+Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair.

 Prerequisite: MTEO 521.
+[Summer]